 A bonding agent used to help the school community “figure it out” was the National Education Association’s Keys to Excellence for Your School (KEYS) program, which allowed educators and school administrators to focus their attention on making critical improvements that can help boost student achievement.

 KEYS is a comprehensive, research-based, data-driven program for continuous school improvement.
-Developed by the National Education Association (NEA), it is the product of a 15-year collaborative effort involving educators, school district administrators, parents, and business and community leaders.
+Developed National Education Association (NEA), it is the product of a 15-year collaborative effort involving educators, school district administrators, parents, and business and community leaders.

 Normally, this service is a big-ticket expense for schools and school districts.
 However, it came at no cost to Saginaw because of NEA’s commitment to help struggling schools.